Kontrrazvedka: In Russia

 Meanwhile, other agents of the first Kontrrazvedka had signed up to Maria Nikiforova's terrorist detachment, which organised assassination attempts against leaders of the White movement, such as Anton Denikin and Alexander Kolchak.
 Cherednyak's group made it to Siberia, where he led an insurgent movement against the Russian State.
 Kovalevich led his own group to Moscow, where he collaborated with Left Socialist-Revolutionaries in an attempt to assassinate leading figures of the Russian Communist Party, while Sobolev even attempted to blow up the Kremlin.
-By October 1919, these attempts were all uncovered by the Cheka, which ambushed and killed the former kontrrazvednivks in a series of raids.
+By October 1919, these attempts were all uncovered by the Cheka, which ambushed and killed the former kontrrazvedniks in a series of raids.
 In his memoirs, Makhnovist chief of staff Viktor Bilash claimed that the activities of the Moscow group happened under direction of the Kontrrazvedka, while leaflets issued by the Moscow group itself declared their planned attacks to be revenge for the execution of Makhnovists by the Cheka.
 Testimony by one of the captured anarchists even established a direct link between the actions of the Moscow group and those of the Makhnovists in Ukraine.